fantania/Kinyarwanda-App-Privacy-Policy/README.md

      - Child's name
      - Age
      - Gender (optional)
      - Email address for parent/guardian consent
+     - Payment for parent/guardian with their consent

 2. **Non-Personal Information:**
    - We may collect non-personal information automatically, such as device information, usage patterns, and analytics data.